-Frank fits in here in the family tree, born 1893 and dying in France in 1918.
+Frank, the oldest child, was born in London in 1893 and killed in action in France in 1918.
 See his page for more information.

 2. Edith Lydia Woodman

-Frank’s oldest sister Edith Lydia was born in Great Bookham in 17th April 1900 and baptised in St Barnabas on 21st July.
-Her second name is that of her maternal grandmother Lydia Ann.
+On 17th April 1900, Frank’s oldest sister Edith Lydia was born at Tanners Hatch, Bookham (a remote cottage on the edge of Ranmore Common, which, though tiny, housed a family in each of its two halves).
+Edith Lydia was baptised in the parish church of St Barnabas, Ranmore on 21st July, her second name being that of her maternal grandmother Lydia Ann.
 By 1911, called simply Lydia, she is in Westcott with Charles and Rose and several other siblings.

 On October 28th 1917 Edith Lydia Woodman aged 17 was married by licence in Holy Trinity, Westcott to Frederick Charles May, aged 21, a chauffeur from Haslemere whose father was John May, an eponymous woodman!
-Edith and Frederick had at least one child.
+Edith and Frederick went on to have children and grandchildren.

-Frederick was a bus conductor until during WW1 he went into the Army Service Corps (Motor Transport).
-However, he was soon discharged to pension on grounds of ill-health.
-Despite these health problems, he lived until 1956 and was an omnibus driver at his death.
-His address then was 56a Wey Hill (now the shopping street of Shottermill).
-Edith Lydia died in 1983 aged 83.
+Frederick next worked as a bus conductor until during WW1 he went into the Army Service Corps (Motor Transport).
+However, he was soon discharged to pension on grounds of ill-health, although, despite his health problems, he lived on until 1956.
+By his death he had become an omnibus driver, and was living at 56a Wey Hill (now the shopping street of Shottermill, Haslemere).
+Edith Lydia died at Wey Hill in 1983 aged 83.

 3. Norah Evelyn Woodman

-Frank’s second sister was born in Westcott on 16th July 1905 and baptised on 3rd September in Holy Trinity.
-In 1911 aged 5 she is with the family in Westcott.
-What happens to her after that is not certain, although she may be the Norah E Woodman who married James Boxall in Midhurst, Sussex, in 1930 and had three children.
+Frank’s second sister was born in Westcott on 16th July 1905 and baptised on 3rd September in Holy Trinity, the church linked to so many of the Woodman family.
+In 1911 aged 5 she is with her parents and siblings in Westcott.

 4. Clemence Nellie Woodman